Delhi Durbar: Durbar of 1911

 Plan of the 1911 Durbar arena.

 View of the Durbar arena from the grandstand.

 The Nizam of Hyderabad Mir Osman Ali Khan pays homage to the Emperor and Empress at the Delhi Durbar, December 1911.

-On 22 March 1911, a royal proclamation announced that the Durbar would be held in December to commemorate the coronation in Britain a few months earlier of King George V and Queen Mary and allow their proclamation as Emperor and Empress of India.
+On 22 March 1911, a royal proclamation announced that the Durbar would be held in December to commemorate the coronation a few months earlier of King George V and Queen Mary and allow them to be proclaimed in person as Emperor and Empress of India.
 Every governor and all the rulers of princely states in India were summoned to pay obeisance.